Infostrux-Solutions/snowflake-snowpro-core-study-notes/StorageAndDataProtection/DataProtection.md

 * Only accessible by Snowflake support personnel
 * Fail-safe cannot be disabled
 * Admins can view Fail Safe storage use in the Web UI under `Account > Billing & Usage`
-* Available only for Permanent tables.
+* Only permanent tables have a Fail-Safe period.
 Not supported for Temporary, Transient or External tables
 * Adds to storage costs for maintaining the additional historical data
-* Only permanent tables have a Fail-Safe period

 ### Snowflake replication features ###
 Snowflake provides customers with additional replication features, over and above the cloud providers' replication across availability zones.